timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service (rather than self-hosting).
-If a CA's parent does not offer a publication service, but the CA operator is able to use a another reliable third-party publication service, the CA operator SHOULD make use of that service in order to consolicate their data with other CAs and increase efficiency for RPs.
+If a CA's parent does not offer a publication service, but the CA operator is able to use another reliable third-party publication service, the CA operator SHOULD make use of that service in order to consolidate their data with other CAs and increase efficiency for RPs.

 For the case of a 'grandchild' CA, where CA1 is a CA, CA2 is a child